 "We loved that shocking pink and lime combination and it became our starting point."
 Lynch says, "But, it's also the mixture of old and new that makes the interiors work.
 Hanging May's mother's gilded mirror in the foyer and using an abstract painting behind an antique sideboard keeps the look fresh."

-Walls swatched in a soft robin's-egg blue team with the yellow ceiling for "a lovely and somewhate unexpected contrast that supports the bed's starring role," Lynch says.
-"The blue hue flows into the bath, where it shifts from pint to two wallpapers; an English floral print and tone-on-tone stripe.
+Walls swatched in a soft robin's-egg blue team with the yellow ceiling for "a lovely and somewhat unexpected contrast that supports the bed's starring role," Lynch says.
+"The blue hue flows into the bath, where it shifts from paint to two wallpapers; an English floral print and tone-on-tone stripe.
 Ornate accessories and antique furnishings further engage the eye.
 "You can put a lot of luxury and interest in a small space," Lynch says.